facebook

 Placement

 As the heat of summer comes into full effect, most deciduous bonsai benefit from a bit of midday shade.
-Watch for sun damage and move your tree if it gets wilty or crisp.
+Watch for sun damage and move your tree if it gets wilt or crisp.
 Continue to rotate regularly for even growth.

 Watering